slowmosteve/news-app/README.md

 docker run --rm -p 127.0.0.1:8080:8080 -v ~/projects/news-site/.creds/news-site.json:/creds/news-site.json --env-file ../.docker_env/docker_env app
 ```

-Similaryl, use `docker` to build an image from the `/backend` directory.
+Similarly, use `docker` to build an image from the `/backend` directory.
 Note that at the time of writing `papermill` has some incompatibilities that can be worked around by using `pipenv lock --pre`

 ```
 docker build . -t backend